afikri/tailwind-nextjs-starter-blog/data/blog/prompting/exploring-the-importance-of-prompt-engineering-for-optimizing-language-models.md

 ```

 **Rule #5** - Fine-tune if Rule #4 doesn't work<br/>
-Fine-tuning improves model performance by training on more examples, resulting in higher quality results, token savings, and lower latency requests.<br/>
+By undergoing fine-tuning, the model's performance is enhanced through extensive training on a larger pool of examples, leading to superior results in terms of quality, token efficiency, and reduced latency for requests.<br/>
 ChatGPT can intuitively generate plausible completions from few examples, known as few shot learning
 Fine tuning achieve better results on various tasks withour requiring examples in the prompt, saving costs and enabling lower latency requests.